 World Hydrography Day is observed on the initiative of Monaco-based International Hydrographic Organization (IHO).

-What is International Hydrographic Organization (IHO)?
+About International Hydrographic Organization (IHO)

 International Hydrographic Organization (IHO) was the International Hydrographic Bureau (IHB) which was established in 1921.
 The IHB (renamed to IHO in 1970) was established to provide a mechanism for consultation between governments on matters such as safe navigation, technical standards and protection of the marine environment.